 Keloids are overgrown scars left from skin injuries, surgical incisions, lacerations or burns.
 They can appear anywhere on the body but are most common over the breastbone, on the earlobes & shoulders.

-Any physically healthy man or woman who suffers with Keloids and desires removal of them could be an ideal candidate for Dr. Davison’s Keloid Removal procedure.
+Any physically healthy man or woman who suffers with Keloids and desires removal of them could be an ideal candidate for keloid removal procedure.
 You must be mature and realistic in your expectations.

-Dr. Davison believes this time spent with you is critical to both you and to him.
+Dr. Davison and Dr. Pinell believe this time spent with you is critical.
 It is during the consultation that he comes to fully understand your concerns, evaluates them correctly and then develops the surgery/treatment plan that is right for you.
-Dr. Davison invests the time – to sit down and talk to you face-to-face.
+Our surgeons invest the time – to sit down and talk to you face-to-face.
 The first consultation is to find out what is right for you!

 There are several options employed today based upon the size and location of the Keloid.
-Dr. Davision will use the correct technique/ treatment for your individual needs.
+Your surgeon will use the correct technique/ treatment for your individual needs.
 Treatments used include:

 Why Do People Have Keloids Removed?